-VULCANO is a volcanic island with an accessible hiking trail and natural pools of therapeutic mud.
+VULCANO is a volcanic island with natural pools of therapeutic mud and black sand beaches.

 LIPARI is the largest of the seven islands and the capital of the archipelago.
-You will find crystalline waters at the bottom of pumice-stone cliffs, enjoyable moorings and a charming city center.
+You will find crystalline waters at the bottom of limestone cliffs and a charming old city center.

 SALINA is famous for its vineyards and wineries and the culture of capers and is the home of Aeolian gastronomy including several Michelin star restaurants.

 PANAREA is the smallest of the seven islands and has been attracting world jet-setters for many years with its white village garlanded in bright bougainvillea, narrow lanes (there are no cars on the island, only golf carts), elegant shops and vibrant nightlife.